srinathln7/srinathln7/README.md

 # Lakshminarayanan (Srinath) Nandakumar

 I am a software engineer specializing in the field of Blockchain.
 Building things using first principles thinking gives me the most joy and satisfaction.
-Welcome to my little space where I share and document my interests and projects outside my day job.
+Welcome to my little space where I share and document my interests and projects.

 ## Github